Lance Armstrong: US firm sues disgraced cyclist for $12m

 An unsuccessful effort was made to settle the case out of court.
 The details of those negotiations have not been made public.

-The latest development comes as US media reported that Armstrong could face a
+The latest development comes as US media reported that Armstrong could face a fresh federal investigation.

 Jeff Tillotson, the Dallas Attorney who represented SCA in the 2005 case, told BBC Radio 5 live last month that Armstrong had a legal and moral obligation to return the bonuses.

-"We paid him $12m for being the official winner of three Tour de France races and swearing under oath he was a clean rider during those races," said Tillotson on
+"We paid him $12m for being the official winner of three Tour de France races and swearing under oath he was a clean rider during those races," said Tillotson on the BeSpoke programme.

 "He's now told us, at least through Oprah, that he lied when he told us he was a clean rider."